Enhancing Small Medical Learners with Privacy-preserving Contextual Prompting: Related Work

-\textbf{Data Privacy in BioNLP.} Biomedical data inherently contains sensitive information that requires protection \citep{sousa2023keep}.
-De-identification methods address protected health information concerns by removing private details from text and replacing them with synthetic instances \citep{act1996health, chevrier2019use, leevy2020survey}.
-For example, \citet{liu2017identification, dernoncourt2017identification} treat de-identification as a NER problem, utilizing recurrent neural networks for modeling.
-Despite being de-identified, data usage agreements for medical data still impose sharing limitations \citep{johnson2016mimic, johnson2020mimic}.
+\textbf{Data Privacy in BioNLP.} Biomedical data inherently contains sensitive information \citep{sousa2023keep}.
+De-identification methods eliminate private details and replace them with synthetic data \citep{act1996health, chevrier2019use, leevy2020survey}.
+For example, \citet{liu2017identification, dernoncourt2017identification} treat de-identification as a NER problem, modeling by neural networks.
+Despite being de-identified, sharing restrictions still apply \citep{johnson2016mimic, johnson2020mimic}.
 Differential privacy (DP) provides theoretical bounds on individual data privacy while allowing aggregate statistical disclosure for the entire database \citep{dwork2008differential,fernandes2019generalised,abadi2016deep}. \citet{melamud-shivade-2019-towards} train a model using a DP-based approach to generate synthetic clinical notes for secure sharing.
-In this work, we address privacy concerns in medical data during LLM inference by prompting the LLM with medical keywords extracted from raw data.
+In this work, we migrate privacy concerns during LLM inference by prompting the LLM with medical keywords extracted from raw data.